mvelazc0/attack2jira/README.md

 # attack2jira

+The MITRE ATT&CK Framework is a great tool security teams can leverage to, among many other things, measure the security posture of an organization against tactics and techniques used in the wild by real threat actors.

+At the time of writing, ATT&CK covers 266 Techniques across 12 Tactics.
+If done manually, tracking this posture's state over time can become a tedious and challenging task.
+Blue/Purple teams require the proper tools that allow them to efficiently tackle this challenge and focus on whats important.

+attack2jira was first presented at [ATT&CKCCon 2.0](https://www.mitre.org/attackcon).

 ## Quick Start Guide

 attack2jira has been tested on Kali Linux 2018.4 and Windows 10 1830 under Python 3.6.